Disclosure: Our accommodation and travel expenses were paid for by Al Fresco for the purposes of this review.

 The campsite is large, with 700 pitches, including chalets, mobile homes and tent pitches.
 However, the site is very spacious so we definitely didn’t feel crowded.

-The big selling point of La Brasilia is its direct beach access.
+The big selling point of Camping La Brasilia is its direct beach access.

 There’s a lifeguard, and a small sandy beach that can be accessed from multiple points around the campsite.
 At the far end of the beach is a hut where you can rent paddle boards and canoes.
 There are also windsurfing lessons available.